 When they reach the house, Paula says that all her problems began when she found that letter to her Aunt from Sergius Bauer.
 Gregory tells her he has no idea what she is talking about as no such letter exists.

 Is she crazy?
 Or is there someone trying to make her think she is crazy?

 Gregory yells at Paula, telling her she is going as crazy as her mother.
 He informs her that as she is going insane, he has already arranged for two doctors to examine and treat her.

-Inside, Paula hears the footsteps again and asks the cook if she hears anything.
-The cook says no, this just reenforces to Paula that she is crazy!
+Inside the townhouse, Paula hears the footsteps again and asks the cook if she hears anything.
+The cook says no, and this just reenforces to Paula that she is insane!

-Brian has been watching the house and figured out that when Gregory leaves, he doesn’t go to his music studio but into the deserted No. 5 and crosses the roof into the attic of No. 9.
+Back on the streets, Brian has been watching the house and figured out that when Gregory leaves, he doesn’t go to his music studio but into the deserted No. 5 townhouse and crosses the roof into the attic of No. 9.

 The next night, Brian waits until Gregory has left the house, and then goes in to see Paula, trying to convince her she is sane.

 Upstairs, Gregory is in the attic tearing everything apart as he is searching for something.